manoj2601/Auto-Instagram-Confessions-Server/README.md

 ## Contributing:
 All contributions and suggestions are welcome!
-* Raise an issue for suggesions.
+* Raise an issue for suggestions.
 * To contribute :
 	1. Fork it.
 	2. Create your feature branch: `git checkout -b my-new-feature`.